 I had the pleasure of knowing Diane as she was working with others as they began M.A.R.E.
 I was not able to get involved at that time; my life took a path where I worked with a different set of animals.
 Later, I was able to become involved as a supporter and volunteer.
 It feels good, on the body and mind, to come work around the horses -whether it is hot or cold, wet or windy!
 Now, as the volunteer coordinator, I have the opportunity to train others about what M.A.R.E. does and how their efforts benefit our horses and riders.
 It is great to see volunteers eager to come and help because they understand how they are making a difference; they receive as much as they are give!
 I am blessed to be here.

 Kristi Frick: Barn & Equine Manager and Safety Manager

-I was raised “in the country” (off Rosedale Highway!) around all types of livestock and animals.
-My dad was a farmer, I learned how everything is interconnected.
-I had the opportunity to participate in drill teams and horse shows.
-As the wife of a farmer, I have used my knowledge and skills learned in childhood.
+I was raised “in the country” (off Rosedale Highway!).
+My dad was a farmer.
+During my childhood, I learned the value of hard work and how all of nature is interconnected.
+I had all types of animals, including my own horses and participated in drill teams and horse shows.
+As the wife of a farmer, I use my knowledge and additional life experiences.
 As a mom, I was able to give my children a variety of animal experiences and teach them the rewards of hard work.
-Here at MARE, I am again using my knowledge and skills along with helping people with special needs and caring for our therapy horses.
+Here at MARE, I continue to use my knowledge and skills caring for our therapy horses and managing the facility maintenance.
+I also have the opportunity and pleasure of helping our special needs riders.
 Each day is different and rewarding; I love my job!